mvolkmann/blog/src/content-security-policy.md

 The `integrity` value must begin with a string that identifies the hash algorithm, followed by a dash and the hash.
-For an example, see the `script` tag for htmx in the previous section.
+For an example, see the `script` tag for htmx in the HTML shown in the previous section.

 One way to generate a hash for a trusted, online resource is to use the site
 <a href="https://www.srihash.org" target="_blank">SRI Hash Generator</a>.